-The Consistory of the Protestant

-Reformed Church o f he reby certifies

-that are/is a me mber(s) of the he above con-

-gregation and, as fa

-and upright in walk ·

-At request, we hereby transfer our

-brother/(and) sister to the • Protestant
+The Consistory of the Protestant Reformed Church of hereby certifies that are/is a member(s) of the above congregation and, as far as known to us, are/is sound in faith and upright in walk.

-brother/(and) sister to the Protestan Reformed Church of, commending them. him/her to your Christian fellowship and requesting the
+At request, we hereby transfer our brother/(and) sister to the Protestant Reformed Church of , commending them/ him/her to your Christian fellowship and requesting the consistory to take them/him/her under their supervision and in all cases to serve them/him/her with Christian counsel.

-him/her to your C hristian fellow ship and re equesting the

-consistory to take th

-in all cases to serve with Christ •

-Last Name:
+Weinbersnip Record Last Name: Address: Phone No.:

-Address:

-Ciara Nam Date of Date of

-Given Name Single e Birth Baptism Profession
+Given Name Date of Birth Date of Baptism Date of Profession

+Single

 Husband

+Wife

 Children

 Done in consistory

-Done in consistory , President

-Clork

-N Membership Receipt

-please return as soon as possible

-The certificate e of from the

-Protestant Reformed Chui

-duly received and a accepted.

-• - , President
+, President

 , Clerk

+Transfers 149

+return as soon as po

+e of

+Protestant Reforme

+duly received and a

+dury received and a 1 Dracidant

+, Hesidelit

+Deteil , Clerk

-Dated Church:
+Church:

-Notice: The ab ove-mentioned shall be con sidered still
+Notice: The ab ove-mentioned shall be considered still

-member(s) of the Protestant Refor returned properly signed.

-member(s) of the Protestant Refor med Church

-member(s) of the until this receipt is Protestant Refor med Church
+member(s) of the Protestar nt Reformed Church

-member(s) of theuntil this receipt is The certificate of Protestant Refor med Church
+returned properly sig

+1 1 1 5 4 2

-member(s) of theuntil this receipt is The certificate of Protestant Refor med Church
+The certificate of

-member(s) of the until this receipt is The certificate of was sent to the Protestant Refor med Church
+was sent to the Protestant

+Reformed Church.
+110t05tullt

+Kelolinea Charen.

+Date sent

+Receipt returned

+(Cf. Acts of Synd od, 1945, Arts.
+40, 51; A Acts of Synod, 1946,